apache/cordova-plugin-file/README.md

 ## Sample: Create Files and Directories, Write, Read, and Append files ##

 The File plugin allows you to do things like store files in a temporary or persistent storage location for your app (sandboxed storage).
-In the File plugin sample, we demonstrate different tasks including:
+The code snippets in this section demonstrate different tasks including:
 * Accessing the file system
 * Using cross-platform Cordova file URLs to store your files (see _Where to Store Files_ for more info)
 * Creating files and directories
 * Writing to files
 * Reading files
 * Appending files

-You can find the [complete File plugin sample here](https://github.com/Microsoft/cordova-samples/tree/master/cordova-plugin-file).

 ## Create a persistent file